zbay/legislationedits/README.md

 * Log in and make a Twitter app called "legislation-edits" or something similar at https://apps.twitter.com/.
 Set the Consumer Key, Consumer Secret, Access token, and Access token secret.
 Add the credentials to creds.py.
 Give a Twitter account permission for your app to read+write to it.

+* Run updateWhitelist113.py to update the list of Wikipedia articles to monitor.

 * Edit a bill article on Wikipedia and see the bot work.
-Run retrieveEdits.py periodically to A. update the list of Wikipedia articles to check for and B. tweet the most recent edits.
+Run retrieveEdits.py periodically to tweet the most recent edits.

 * retrieveEdits.py currently checks for edits in the last ten minutes (600 seconds).
 To change this interval, edit the variable 'frequency' in retrieveEdits.py to something other than 600.0.